 ———————————————————————————————

 Are you in need of some autumn/winter colour?
-Skimmia Rubella are known for their dark red flower buds that are produced in autumn and last through to winter until the flowers open in spring — an excellent plant for a patio pot or border.
+Skimmia Rubella are known for their dark red flower buds, which are produced in autumn and last through to winter until the flowers open in spring.
+They are an excellent plant for a patio pot or border.

 Soil: Moist-well-drained, acid soil